CoreMedia/content-hub-adapter-dropbox/README.md

 ## Versioning

-To find out which CoreMedia versions are supported by this project, please take look at the releases section or on the existing branches.
-To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
+The master branch of this project is suitable for CoreMedia versions since 2101.
+It is based on the plugin architecture.

+For older CoreMedia versions there are branches with corresponding names.
 For example, if your CoreMedia version is 2007.2, checkout the branch cmcc-10-2007.
+These older versions are based on the extensions architecture, because plugins are available only since 2101.

 ## Documentation & Tutorial